sefaKscu/Ecology/README.md

 This is a weekend project for practicing design patterns.

 Triangles represents units in the simulation.
-Water - Blue
+Water - Blue,
-Grass - Green
+Grass - Green,
-Rabbit - Cyan
+Rabbit - Cyan,
-Wolf - Red
+Wolf - Red,

 I used Scriptable Objects for unit profiles to be easily expandable in the editor without coding.